pixie-io/pixie/src/stirling/testing/demo_apps/py_grpc/README.md

 The newer version of gRPC modules were stripped of symbols.
 Without symbols, Pixie cannot find the correct addresses to attach eBPF probes.

-Run `update_gcr.sh` in this directory to push image to the gcr.io repo.
+Run `update_ghcr.sh` in this directory to push image to the ghcr.io repo.

 The produced docker image's entrypoint is Python REPL environment.
 To run the client and server: